draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

   | If the organism to be modelled has an *entry in BioCyc*, this information can be compared to the model to add missing genes, reactions and more.

 - | :ref:`Gap-filling with a GFF (and SwissProt)`:
-  | This algorithmn takes the protein GFF file of the organism and blasts the missing genes (products) against the SwissProt database to find homolgs, that can then be added to the model.
+  | This algorithm takes the protein GFF file of the organism and blasts the missing genes (products) against the SwissProt database to find homologs, that can then be added to the model.

 ----

-(Semi-)automated gap-filling algorithmns
+(Semi-)automated gap-filling algorithms
 ----------------------------------------

-The idea behind these algorithmns is to reduce the amount of manual curation as much as possible without losing information along the way.
-Which algorithmn to choose mainly depends on the available information.
-Running multiple algorithmns subsequently is also possible.
+The idea behind these algorithms is to reduce the amount of manual curation as much as possible without losing information along the way.
+Which algorithm to choose mainly depends on the available information.
+Running multiple algorithms subsequently is also possible.

-The algorithmns have the same basic architecture:
+The algorithms have the same basic architecture:

 1. Based on the available information, identify missing genes in the model (locus tag and protein (NCBI) accession number).
-2. Map the missing genes to more information, e.g. the EC number, to identfy missing reactions corresponding to the gene products.
+2. Map the missing genes to more information, e.g. the EC number, to identify missing reactions corresponding to the gene products.
 3. Use the collected information to try and fill the gaps in the model.

     a.
 Add genes to gene production rules (GPRs) that have been mapped to existing reactions.